scala/make-release-notes/hand-written.md

 #### Source compatibility

 2.12 is mostly source compatible with 2.11.
 Code that compiles on 2.11.x without deprecation warnings should compile on 2.12.x too, unless you use experimental APIs such as reflection.
-If not, please [file an issue](https://issues.scala-lang.org).
+If you find incompatibilities, please [file an issue](https://issues.scala-lang.org).

 #### Binary compatibility